Central Theater Command

 In addition to guarding the capital, the CTC is the main military theater command in charge of training key personnel for leadership positions through the numerous military academies in the region.

+According to some sources, including the Jamestown Foundation, Air Force Wang Qiang (王强) is the current Commander of the Central Theater Command, replacing Huang Ming (黄铭) and the Theater's Political Commissar is General Xu Deqing (徐德清).
+Lieutenant General Huang Xucong (黄旭聪) is the current Chief of Staff replacing Jia Jiancheng (贾建成).

 Area of responsibility

 The Central Theater Command's area of responsibility (AOR) consists of the previous Beijing Military Region, including the capital Beijing and the neighboring provinces and directly governed municipalities of Tianjin, Hebei, Shaanxi, Shanxi, Henan and Hubei.

 The command's primary responsibility is the defense of the nation's capital, Beijing, and it serves as the national strategic military reserve.